Recycling the resource: Sequential usage of shared state in quantum teleportation with weak measurements: Introduction

+To avoid any confusion, we want to mention here that imperfect teleportation has been studied thoroughly both from the point of view of noisy resource states and faulty measurement schemes.
+Error sources are typically beyond the control of the experimentalist and their effects are studied from their detrimental effect on the performance of the teleportation scheme.
+In this work, we adopt a completely different motivation of recycling the resource for implementing quantum teleportation over multiple attempts.
+We achieve this aim by replacing the usual Bell measurements by a suitable POVM (weak measurement).
+Note that, here the apparently \emph{imperfect measurement} is a conscious choice in the protocol-design which enables recycling of the resource.
+So, the POVMs in our case are not some uncontrollable detrimental evil but rather a strategy for \emph{recycling the resource}.

 This paper is organized in the following way.
-In Sec. \ref{sec:formalism}, we first describe the standard teleportation protocol with projective measurements, and then introduce the concept of teleportation via weak measurements which helps us to answer the main question of reusability of the resource state.
-With different weak measurement strategies, we present the analysis of reusability when the resource state is maximally entangled in Sec. \ref{sec:maxent}, while investigation for other non-maximally entangled resource state is carried out in Sec. \ref{sec:nonmax}.
+In Sec. \ref{sec:formalism}, we first describe the standard teleportation protocol with projective measurements, and then introduce the concept of teleportation via weak measurements which helps us to answer the main question of recycling the resource state.
+With different weak measurement strategies, we present the analysis of reattempt when the resource state is maximally entangled in Sec. \ref{sec:maxent}, while investigation for other non-maximally entangled resource state is carried out in Sec. \ref{sec:nonmax}.
 We summarize our results in Sec. \ref{sec:conclusion}.